Npm: node-ipc and peacenotwar

 In March 2022, developer Brandon Nozaki Miller, maintainer of the node-ipc package, added peacenotwar as a dependency to the package. peacenotwar recursively overwrites an affected machine's hard drive contents with the heart emoji if they have a Belarusian or Russian IP address.
 The package also leaves a text file on the machine containing a message in protest of the Russian invasion of Ukraine.
 Vue.js, which uses node-ipc as a dependency, did not pin its dependencies to a safe version, meaning that some users of Vue.js had the peacenotwar package if they were using its latest version.
 The package was also briefly present as a dependency in version 3.1 of Unity Hub.
 However, a hotfix was released the same day to remove the dependency.

 bignum

 In May 2023, several npm packages including bignum were found to be exploited, stealing user credentials and information from affected machines.
 Researchers discovered that these packages had been compromised through an exploit involving Amazon S3 buckets and the node-gyp command line tool.

-September 2025 Supply Chain Attack
+September 2025 supply chain attack

 In September 2025, up to 18 popular npm packages were compromised with malware as part of a supply chain attack.
 Packages were compromised through a phishing attack on the package maintainers.
 After the account was compromised attackers began to publish packages with the malware.
 The malware intercepted cryptocurrency transactions within the browser, redirecting the transactions to the attacker's accounts.